microsoft/terminal/doc/specs/#2871 - Pane Navigation/#2871 - Pane Navigation.md

 "pane switcher" should really just exist as a part of the functionality of the advanced tab switcher, not as it's own thing.

-Additionally, we concured that the new "direction" value should be `prev`, not `last`, for consistency's sake.
+Additionally, we concurred that the new "direction" value should be `prev`, not `last`, for consistency's sake.

 ## UI/UX Design